ricalo/blog/_posts/2020-05-10-gitea-server-freebsd.md

 Gitea requires a database server, you can use MySQL / MariaDB, PostgreSQL, MSSQL, or SQLite.
 This guide uses a MariaDB server to host the database.
-For information on how to install a MariaDB server, check [Installing a MariaDB server on FreeNAS][1].
+For information on how to install a MariaDB server, see [Installing a MariaDB server on FreeNAS][1].

 Once you have the MariaDB server installed, create a user and database: